Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 subsystem.

-It had a strong connection/interaction with the content store because it represents the central point where the three different representations of the same data
+It had a strong connection/interaction with the content store because it represents the central point where the three different representations of the same data are managed, manipulated, updated or deleted, and finally indexed.
+The three different representations are:

 - the incoming Node representing new or updated data which will create the "updated" version of document D
 - the document D in the content store
 - the document D in the Solr index

-are managed, manipulated, updated or deleted, and finally indexed.
 A first big change which affected the _SolrInformationServer_ has been the removal of all interactions with the content store.

 #### Atomic Updates